hyperledger-labs/solang-vscode/docs/diagnostics.md

 ![Launching tests](gifs/diag-tests.gif)

 The server might take a few seconds to respond during file changes.
-We are working on more features, stay updated!
+We are working on more features, stay tuned!